CANTERBURY DISTRICT

 **HISTORY**

-In the 1901 census, it was occupied by G.P.
+By the time of the 1901 census, the house was occupied by G.P.
 Hopcraft (occ: Head Brewer).
-He was a member of The Institute of Brewing & Distilling in the 1902 Journal.
+He was a member of The Institute of Brewing & Distilling, as noted in the 1902 Journal.

-In the 1911 Census, Dartford born George Streatfield Morley (1856 - 1928) owned it.
-He was posted to the Indian Public Works Department.in 1877, after passing as an engineer and retired in 1907.
-The house was named Inglenook,
+Dartford-born George Streatfield Morley (1856 - 1928) was posted to the Indian Public Works Department in 1877 after passing the engineer examination.
+He retired in 1907, and by the time of the 1911 Census, he owned the house, which was named Inglenook.

-In 1921 it was being occupied by John Coombs, a house painter and his wife Mary Ann their daughter Bessie Mary and her husband Alfred Adams a Tailors assistant.
+Subsequently, in 1921, the house was occupied by John Coombs, a house painter, and his wife, Mary Ann, their daughter, Bessie Mary, and her husband, Alfred Adams, a tailor's assistant.

 **PARANORMAL ACTIVITY**

-The Mary Tourtel Room is said to be haunted by the spirit of an elderly lady, some say it is Mary Tourtel herself, who lived at Bakers Hotel during the final years of her life.
-She was resident there in 1939.
-She died at Kent & Canterbury Hospital from a brain tumour in 15 March 1948.
+The Mary Tourtel Room is said to be haunted by the spirit of an elderly lady.
+Some claim it is Mary Tourtel herself.
+She was a children's book illustrator, famous for Rupert Bear, and lived at Bakers Hotel during the final years of her life.
+She was a resident there in 1939.
+Mary lived most of her life in different hotels and never found a fixed home.
+She preferred the freedom of travel.
+She passed away at Kent & Canterbury Hospital from a brain tumor on 15 March 1948, after collapsing in Canterbury High Street.
+Others believe the specter is actually the spirit of the wise woman.
+They say her spiritual legacy remains intertwined with the building.

-The adjoining building, used as staff accommodation, has also had activity reports.
-Staff members have reported hearing ghostly footsteps, sheets being pulled off them while they sleep, and crying sounds at night.
+The adjoining building, used as staff accommodation, has also had reports of activity.
+Staff members have reported hearing ghostly footsteps.
+Some say sheets have been pulled off them while they sleep.
+Others have heard crying sounds at night.

 28 Castle Street Canterbury CT1